rafbcampos/naive_functional_programming/README.md

 We have these **objects** and the **relations** between them, and we're forbidden to look into the objects (not because we want to punish ourselves, but to create structures that serve to more than one type of category), so **all our assertions need to be inferred from those relations, called morphisms**.

 > Let's stop right there.
-Why in the earth I need to engage in this math theory?!
+Why on earth I need to engage in this math theory?!
 I'm not trying to understand the entire world through math.
 I want to become a better programmer.

 Ok, I'm with you on that.
 But do you remember that those math guys have this constraint of only seeing things through their relations?
 If you take **types as a Category and function as morphisms**, you end up with a bunch of knowledge on how to deal with functions and can apply that to make your code better.
 I'm talking about **composition and predictability**.